Lymphomas - Refresher 2022

 This activity is available from May 30, 2022, through 11:59 p.m.
 Eastern time on May 29, 2025.

 This activity was originally recorded at ASTRO’s virtual 2022 ASTRO Annual Refresher Course, March 27-27, 2022.

 The activity is designed to meet the interests of radiation oncologists and radiation oncology residents.

-Yolanda Tseng, MD is employed by the University of Washington Medical Center and has no financial relationships with a commercial interest.
+Bradford Hoppe, MD, MPH is employed by Mayo Clinic and has no financial relationships with a commercial interest.

 The person(s) above served as the developer(s) of this activity.
 Additionally, the Education and CME/MOC Committees had control over the content of this activity.

 The American Society for Radiation Oncology (ASTRO) is accredited by the Accreditation Council of Continuing Medical Education to provide continuing education to physicians.

 ASTRO is awarded Deemed Status by the American Board of Radiology to provide SA-CME as part of Part II Maintenance of Certification.

 - 1.00 Certificate of AttendanceThis activity was designated for 1.00 AMA PRA Category 1 Credit™.